kcaj21/Python_Project_Vet_v2/README.md

 A veterinary practice has approached you to build a web application to help them manage their animals and vets.
 A vet may look after many animals at a time.
 An animal is registered with only one vet.

 MVP
-The practice wants to be able to register / track animals.
-Important information for the vets to know is - Name
+Important information for the vets to know is -
+Name
 Date Of Birth (use a VARCHAR initially)
 Type of animal